Smaller Sized Portrait Photographs - setting the context

 Painted miniature portraits were an art form, for those who could afford them, from the mid 18th century until after the introduction of Daguerreotypes and photography.
 Some painters of miniature portraits became photographers as photography became established.
 The word "miniature" seems to have been used as a general descriptive term applied to smaller photographs since the 1850s, for example "miniature photographs to fit in lockets".
 Another more recent example can be seen in the advertising of Alfred Julian Moore, who devised the Morrotype format shown below, but who frequently referred to "our popular miniatures" or even his "magic miniature studio".
 Today collectors and sellers often refer to "midget" cartes (see above) as "miniature" cartes.
 However this does not seem to have become the name for any specific sizes or types of photographs or mounts.
 However, a few photographers included the word "miniature" in the way they described and advertised the format of their products.
 Some examples follow.

 The image below is of a small portrait, about 2 in x 1.5 in, in an ornate embossed card mount 3 in x 2.25 in.
-The mount is labeled "The Royal Miniature" and on the reverse is shown the studio - "Sticky Backs, 48 Biggin Street Dover and Atlanta Pier Road Ilfracombe".
+The mount is labelled "The Royal Miniature" and on the reverse is shown the studio - "Sticky Backs, 48 Biggin Street Dover and Atlanta Pier Road Ilfracombe".
 Was "The Royal Miniature" a standard size and type of product produced by a number of photographers, or simply a grand name given by a Sticky Back photographer to a mount used for his portraits?